gromann/gridsome-forestry-starter/projects/how-to-integrate-googlemaps-in-a-vue-app-without-trubles.md

 GoogleMaps is not a free service, so before you can get access to it, you have to sign up for an API Key.

 For this go to the [google cloud developer console](https://console.cloud.google.com/apis/credentials) create an account and a project if you don't have it already, and then go to **APIs** and **Credentials**.
 From there, under **create credentials**, you can create new API Keys to use in your apps.
-Next you add permissions to your keys.
+Next, you add permissions to your keys.

-For this navigate to [**libary**](https://console.cloud.google.com/apis/library), and chose all the libraries you want to get access to.
+For this navigate to [**library**](https://console.cloud.google.com/apis/library), and chose all the libraries you want to get access to.

 ![](/uploads/maps-lib.png)